 The other important SKU that you receive is Azure Information Protection P2.
 AIP P2 allows you to automatically apply encryption templates to documents based on regular expression templates.
 Microsoft will be releasing a new unified labeling experience to use across your AIP, DLP, and Cloud App Security policies.
 Update 5/2019: The new unified labeling experience has been released.

-Unless you’re on Microsoft 365 E5, licensing is confusing.
+Unless you’re on Microsoft 365 E5, licensing and pricing plans are confusing.
 Fortunately, Microsoft is trying to simplify and consolidate their bundles around the features that fit common roles across multiple industries.

 However, you’re probably asking yourself something like: I already own Windows 10 Pro licenses—do I need Microsoft 365 Business?
 Or, I have a volume license for Windows 10 Enterprise-how can I license only Microsoft Defender ATP?
 The easiest answer is to schedule a call using the form below to speak with one of our licensing experts.
-Prices change every month and Microsoft releases new SKUs several times a year.
+Prices change every month and Microsoft releases new Office 365 plans several times a year.
 Keeping up to date with Microsoft licensing can feel like a full-time job by itself.
-Which is why it’s important to select a Microsoft Gold partner to help guide you through the maze of licensing.
+Which is why it’s important to select a Microsoft Gold partner to help guide you through the maze of licensing and Microsoft 365 pricing plans.